gigafied/minion/getting_started.md

 Since Node.js now comes bundled with [npm](http://github.com/isaacs/npm), you no longer have to install it separately.

-Once you have Node.js installed, just do:
+Once you have Node.js installed, <code>cd</code> into the directory where you want to install MinionJS and do:

-	sudo npm install minion-js -g
+	npm install minion-js

-Yes, this installs MinionJS globally, this gives you the minion bash command used for building.
-If you don't want to install it globally omit the <code>-g</code> and refer to the absolute path of the build script (<code>/path/to/minion/bin/minion-cli.js</code>) when using the build tool.
+This will install minion locally at <code>node_modules/minion-js</code>.

 You can also just clone this project via git: